cirosantilli/db/sqlite.md

 Now as soon as you create a table the db file is created:

     CREATE TABLE t (i INTEGER);

+## Invocation

+## CLI interface

+Run command on a given database:

+    sqlite3 db.sqlite3 'select * from table;'

 ### attach